themill/wiz/doc/definition.rst

 Variants
 --------

-When different environment mappings are available for one definition version, an optional ``variants`` keyword can be used in order to define an array of
+When different environment mappings are available for one definition version, the optional ``variants`` keyword can be used in order to define an array of
 sub-definitions:

 .. code-block:: json